While working on PySpark SQL DataFrame we often need to filter rows with NULL/None values on columns, you can do this by checking IS NULL

-In many cases, NULL on columns needs to be handles before you perform any operations on columns as operations on NULL values results in unexpected values.
+In many cases, NULL values on columns should be handled before you perform any operations on them, as operations on NULL values result in unexpected values.

-We need to graciously handle null values as the first step before processing.
-Also, While writing DataFrame to the files, it’s a good practice to store files without NULL values either by dropping Rows with NULL values on DataFrame or By Replacing NULL values with empty string.
+It’s essential to gracefully manage null values as an initial step before proceeding with processing.
+Additionally, when writing DataFrames to files, it’s crucial to handle null values effectively.
+It is a good practice to store files without NULL values either by dropping Rows with NULL values on DataFrame or By Replacing NULL values with empty string.

 Before we start, Let’s create a DataFrame with rows containing NULL values.